Download a FREE E-Book with 20 Easy Weeknight Dinners

 Side view of a stack of protein waffles with fresh berries on top and syrup pouring down onto the waffles

-There are so many high protein waffle recipes out there, but I was determined to make one that actually tastes good.
+• High protein, but still delicious – There are so many high protein waffle recipes out there, but I was determined to make one that actually tastes good.
 One serving of this recipe will fill you up with over 20 grams of protein, but still tastes like a delicious waffles.
+They are crisp on the edges and soft on the inside.

-One of my favorite parts about making these protein waffles?
-There are so many creative and fun ways to enjoy them from different protein powder flavors to various toppings.
+• Customize with mix ins or toppings – There are so many creative and fun ways to enjoy this protein waffle recipe from different protein powder flavors to various toppings.

 Above view of protein waffles on a plate with fresh berries